 Lithium-ion batteries are currently the benchmark when it comes to battery storage.
 When charging, lithium ions migrate from the positive electrode to the negative electrode, and the opposite applies when discharging.
 However, the material and design of the electrodes, separator, and electrolyte all vary.
 Jülich researchers are working on further developing these components and finding their optimal combination to improve the storage properties and safety of lithium-ion batteries.

-Just like HI MS, the researchers at the Fundamental Electrochemistry (IEK-9) and Materials Synthesis and Processing (IEK-1) institute divisions use conventional and innovative electrochemical and spectroscopic analysis methods for their investigations.
+Just like HI MS, the researchers at the Institute of Energy Technologies - Grundlagen der Elektrochemie (IET-1) and Institute of Energy Materials and Devices - Werkstoffsynthese und Herstellungsverfahren (IMD-2) institute divisions use conventional and innovative electrochemical and spectroscopic analysis methods for their investigations.
 They also create computer models to predict the properties of materials and their changes during operation.

 In addition, Jülich’s Ernst Ruska-Centre offers the opportunity to investigate the atomic structure of battery materials – both fresh and used – on the smallest scale using high-resolution electron microscopes.